rjpbonnal/bioruby-gem/doc/integration-testing.md

 Pushing any changes to github should kick in all testing!

 You know what?
-All tests failed.
+Tests failed.
 Rubinius did lot like the rcov native extension, which got installed by older editions of biogem.
 So time to remove that.
-JRuby was fussy about 'NameError: uninitialized constant BIN', which was actuall correct.
+JRuby was fussy about 'NameError: uninitialized constant BIN', which was actually correct, and should not have passed in MRI.

-And Ruby 1.9.3 complained about
+Ruby 1.9.3 complained about

 ```bash
   /home/vagrant/.rvm/rubies/ruby-1.9.3-p125/lib/ruby/1.9.1/test/unit.rb:167:in 'block in non_options': file not found: test/**/test_*.rb (ArgumentError)
 ```

 Funny that.
 On my machine all tests passed.
 On travis all builds failed, even on the same Ruby interpreter.
+I had to disable my regression tests because Travis does not like resolving paths to external programs (surprise!).

-Fixing these bugs made it a better gem!
+Anyway, fixing these bugs/issues made it a better gem!

 To add a status button on github, add the following to your README.md